Aaron Craig explains to us why we need some Stupid Krap in our life

 Originally started by Sunshine Coast native Ben Frost, who is now easily one of the biggest pop artists in Australia and even internationally - some of his recent works include a collab with Jeremy Scott’s label Moschino and painting Vogue Italia flagship store in Milan.
 Ben recently exited the business and now long term business partner Aaron Craig is continuing the brand’s legacy from right here in Newcastle.

-We caught up with Aaron at his Kids of Thunder café in Mayfield to find out exactly what Stupid Krap is all about.
+We caught up with Aaron to find out exactly what Stupid Krap is all about.

 Aaron, can you tell us how Stupid Krap all started?